 Many of you may have a child in reception and you may have simple books coming home as your child builds up their bank of phonic sounds ( phonemes) and starts to learn to read.
 Or you may be in the pre-school phase and notice

 that your child is interested in words and print in general and want to start with some basic phonics.

 An awareness of letter sounds is the foundation upon which all other literacy skills can be built.

 Hearing the letter sound at the beginning of a word (initial letter sound).

 Hearing the letter sound at the end of the word (final letter sound).

 Hearing any sound within a word ( medial sounds)

 Hearing similarities and patterns in words, such as the use of onset and rime. ( Cat – c=onset at=rime ) – (yes, rime is spelt in this way when referring to this element of phonics!)

 Linking letters and sounds works both ways.
-Children first learn what we call grapheme to phoneme correspondence ( this means they see a letter and say a sound - decoding/reading) they also develop the ability to hear a sound and link it to a letter ( phoneme to grapheme correspondence) this helps with early writing or word building.
+When teaching phonics, it's important that children first learn what we call grapheme-to-phoneme correspondence ( this means they see a letter and say a sound - decoding/reading) they also develop the ability to hear a sound and link it to a letter ( phoneme to grapheme correspondence) this helps with early writing or word building.